cmay20/Spotify-Sentiment-Analysis/README.md

 * May revisit this idea and develop a MoodList II with more advanced sentiment analysis and machine learning.

+### Awards
+This project was awarded 2nd place out of 30+ competing teams at the North Allegheny High School Hackathon.

 ### Collaborators
 This project was developed in collaboration with [Brady Mcdermott](github.com/brady-mcdermott) and [Casey Matvey](https://github.com/20camatvey31).